sguox002/leetcode/leetcode-all.md

 <<-467	Unique Substrings in Wraparound String    		35.9%	Medium
-s is infinite repeat of a-z. given a string t, find the number of unique substring of t is present in s. we only need to find the longest substr satisfying the adjacent different is 1 or 25. ending with different char.
+s is infinite repeat of a-z. given a string t, find the number of unique substring of t is present in s.

+we only need to find the longest substr satisfying the adjacent different is 1 or 25. ending with different char.

 dp: ending with for unique substr. common trick to do unique problems (ending with different elements and length) ->>

-<<-471	Encode String with Shortest Length    		48.4%	Hard
-encode the string: k[str] means str repeats k times.
-idea:  dp top down.
-store the string s min length encoded string in hashmap. try each prefix and try to encode it and reduce to subproblem ->>

-<<-472	Concatenated Words    		44.9%	Hard
-given a list of words, return words which can be concated by other words in the list. a problem of dp: with all shorter words ahead.
-->>

-<<-474	Ones and Zeroes    		43.3%	Medium
-given a list of binary string, and two numbers m and n. return the largest subset such that there are at most m 0s and n 1s.
-dp: dp[i,j] represent the max length for i 0s and j 1s. dp[i,j]=dp[i-k0,j-k1]+1 k0 k1 is the current string number of 0s and number of 1s.
-Similar to LIS.
-->>

-<<-514	Freedom Trail    		44.6%	Hard
-given a ring with given string on it, and another key to spell.
-You can rotate clockwise or counter-clockwise. if the char is rotated to 12:00 you need press button in the center. return the number of moves needed to spell the key.
-- spell the key one char by one char.
-- there could be multiple chars on the ring matching our key char. select one will affect our later spelling.
-- using hashmap to record each char's index
-- we try all the index for the key char.
-- dp[i,j] represent the min steps to rotate jth key with ith char at 12:00 dp[i,j]=min(d+dp[ind[i],j+1]+1)
-->>

 <<-517	Super Washing Machines    		38.4%	Hard